EmilieLny/fraud-detection/README.md

-  "names": ["John B. Smith", "InfoLinks Technologies"], "emails": ["john@example.com", "alice@example.com"], "phoneNumbers": ["(555)-760-9870"], "mercuryFraudTeamComments": "The user and company names match, as does the phone number.
+  "names": ["John B. Smith", "InfoLinks Technologies"], "emails": ["john@example.com", "alice@example.com"], "phoneNumbers": ["(555)-760-9870"], "bankuryFraudTeamComments": "The user and company names match, as does the phone number.
 Looks like a clear match."
 }
 ```